Trump and Chinese leader Xi talk about trade, fentanyl and TikTok

 “Confrontation and conflict should not be an option for the two countries,” Xi said.

+Trump has criticized Taiwan for pulling some of the semiconductor industry from the U.S., but U.S.-Taiwan relations also significantly improved during his first term.

+Taiwan is sending legislative speaker Han Kuo-yu and seven others to Trump’s inauguration, tasked with conveying Taiwan’s commitment to democracy and “best wishes” to Trump and his administration.

-Xi said the essence of trade and the overall economic relationship between the two countries is “mutually benefiting and win-win.”
+In their phone call, Xi told Trump that the essence of trade and the overall economic relationship between the two countries is “mutually benefiting and win-win.”

-The two leaders also exchanged views on the war in Ukraine and the Israel-Hamas war and agreed to establish “a channel of strategic communication,” the Foreign Ministry said.
+The two leaders exchanged views on the war in Ukraine and the Israel-Hamas war and agreed to establish “a channel of strategic communication,” according to the Chinese foreign ministry.

+Craig Singleton, senior director of the China Program at the Foundation for Defense of Democracies, said such leader-to-leader calls are important and noted that Trump and Xi appear to be speaking more frequently.

+“Regular communication is critical for advancing U.S. interests while ensuring clarity in competition,” Singleton said.

 Trump said in a December interview on “Meet the Press” that he had been communicating with Xi since he won the November election.
 Trump in the interview said he has “a very good relationship” with China’s leader.
 He said they did not discuss Taiwan but other issues.